dart-lang/sdk/docs/language/informal/implicit-creation.md

   literal.

-*This roughly means that everything which is inside a syntactically constant expression is in a constant context.
+*This roughly means that everything which is inside a syntactically constant expression or declaration is in a constant context.
 Note that a `const` modifier which is introduced by the source code transformation does not create a constant context, it is only the explicit occurrences of `const` in the program that create a constant context.
 Also note that a `throw` expression is currently not allowed in a constant expression, but extensions affecting that status may be considered.
 A similar situation arises for function literals.*

-The transformation consists of two steps.
-In the first step, every literal list and literal map _e_ which occurs in a constant context and does not have the modifier `const` is replaced by `const` _e_.
+*A formal parameter may have a default value, which must be a constant expression.
+We have chosen to not put such default values into a constant context.
+They must be constant, and it may be necessary to add the keyword `const` in order to make them so.
+This may seem inconvenient at times, but the rationale is that it allows for future generalizations of default value expressions allowing them to be non-constant.
+Still, there is no guarantee that such features will be added to Dart.*

+*For a class which contains a constant constructor and an instance variable which is initialized by an expression _e_, it is a compile-time error if _e_ is not constant.
+We have chosen to not put such initializers into a constant context, and hence an explicit `const` may be required.
+This may again seem inconvenient at times, but the rationale is that the reason for the constancy requirement is non-local (the constant constructor declaration may be many lines away from the instance variable declaration);
+it may break programs in surprising and confusing ways if a constructor is changed to be constant; and it may cause subtle bugs at run time due to the change in identity, if such a change is made and it does not cause any compile-time errors.*

 We define *new/const insertion* as the following transformation, which will be applied to specific parts of the program as specified below:

 - if the expression _e_ occurs in a constant context, replace _e_ by `const` _e_,
-- if the expression _e_ does not occur in a constant context, but `const` _e_ is a correct constant expression, replace _e_ by `const` _e_,
 - otherwise replace _e_ by `new` _e_.

+*Note that new/const insertion is just a syntactic transformation, it is specified below where to apply it, including which syntactic constructs may play the role of _e_.*

-*Note that this transformation is applied in a bottom-up order which implies that all relevant transformations have already been applied on subexpressions of _e_.
-Also note that this transformation is only applied to syntactic constructs where the outcome is a syntactically correct instance creation expression.
-On the other hand, the outcome may have static semantic errors, e.g., actual arguments to a constructor invocation may have wrong types because that's how the program was written.*
+*Also note that the outcome of new/const insertion may have static semantic errors, e.g., actual arguments to a constructor invocation may have wrong types because that's how the program was written, or a `const` list may have elements which are not constant expressions.
+In such cases, tools like analyzers and compilers should emit diagnostic messages that are meaningful in relation to the original source of the program, which might mean that the blame is assigned to a larger syntactic construct than the one that directly has a compile-time error after the transformation.*

-We define *new insertion* as the following transformation, which will be applied as specified below:

-- replace _e_ by `new` _e_.

-*We specify the second step of the transformation as based on a depth-first traversal of an abstract syntax tree (AST).
+*We specify the transformation as based on a depth-first traversal of an abstract syntax tree (AST).
 This means that the program is assumed to be free of syntax errors, and when the current AST is, e.g., a `postfixExpression`, the program as a whole has such a structure that the current location was parsed as a `postfixExpression`.
 This is different from the situation where we just require that a given subsequence of the